 However, this document should only be used when the partnership will continue to operate after the relevant partner withdraws.
 If the partnership will cease operation, you'll need to look into the legal process of dissolving the partnership.

-Access customisable legal templates online
+Access customisable notice of withdrawal from partnership templates online

 Does your company belong in this list?